 - Use the grayscale trick: Digital Wellbeing → Bedtime Mode → toggle "Grayscale" to make your screen less visually stimulating

 This is where tools like TiedSiren come in.
-Unlike Android's built-in tools, TiedSiren's Strict Mode makes blocked apps genuinely inaccessible:
+Unlike Android's built-in options, TiedSiren's Strict Mode makes blocked apps genuinely inaccessible:

 - You can't open the app during a blocking session